 Monday through Friday 8:30 a.m. - 7:00p.m.
 Weekends are open 12:00-5:00 for non-routine/sick appointments only

 Students are seen on an appointment basis and are encouraged to call early in the day for same day appointments.
 Emergencies and non-appointments are triaged promptly and seen in order of severity.

 Resident students requiring after-hour care or emergencies are encouraged to notify the RA,RD or Marist College Safety and Security: x5555, 2282 or 845-471-1822

 Members of the Marist College community share the international concern about the devastating Ebola outbreak in West Africa and the recent cases in the United States.

 While the threat of Ebola to the Marist campus is remote, steps are being taken to ensure that we are prepared to prevent the spread of infectious diseases and deal with any contingencies that may arise.

 Marist Health Services is staying closely connected to campus and community partners as well as local, state, and national public health resources to provide information and links to the most up-to-date and accurate information available.

 Warnings for travelers

-Because of the Ebola virus outbreak as well as the unpredictability of safety and travel in West Africa, the U.S. Centers for Disease Control (CDC) has issued Health Travel Warnings for the outbreak countries of Liberia, Guinea, and Sierra Leone.
+Because of the Ebola virus outbreak as well as the unpredictability of safety and travel in West Africa, the U.S. Centers for Disease Control (CDC) has issued Health Travel Warnings for the outbreak countries of Liberia, Guinea, Mali, and Sierra Leone.
 The CDC urges U.S. residents to avoid all nonessential travel to these countries.

 The CDC has also issued an alert for the countries of Nigeria and the Democratic Republic of the Congo, urging travelers to take precautions and protect themselves from coming into contact with persons infected by Ebola